 - immunosuppressants, such as ciclosporin or tacrolimus, used to prevent organ rejection after transplantation

 These medicines may be affected by telmisartan or may affect how well it works.
+Other medicines used to treat high blood pressure or medicines with blood pressure lowering potential may have an additive effect with this medicine in lowering your blood pressure.
 You may need different amounts of your medicines, or you may need to take different medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.